wolberine/docs/markdown/guide/connect/protocols.md

 have the ability to connect to your device.
 This is known as *tunneling*.

 Hologram provides a service called SpaceBridge, which uses secure SSH tunneling to let you connect to any port on your device.
+The inbound Cloud Messaging feature above relies on a SpaceBridge tunnel behind the scenes.
+The Cloud Messaging approach is a simpler alternative to SpaceBridge if you don't require direct access to the network socket.

-See our [SpaceBridge guide](/docs/guide/cloud/spacebridge-tunnel/) for details.
+See our [SpaceBridge
+guide](/docs/guide/cloud/spacebridge-tunnel/) for details.

 ### SMS via Hologram Cloud